-Upon entrance to the Program of Church Music Ministries, the student pursuing the Master of Music in Church Music (MMCM) or the Master of Divinity in Church Music (MDCM) degree will be examined in the following areas: Music Theory, including limited counterpoint and form/analysis questions; Worship Arranging; and Music History.
+Upon entrance to the Program of Church Music Ministries, the student pursuing the Master of Music in Church Music (MMCM) or the Master of Divinity in Church Music (MDCM) degree will be examined in the following areas: Music Theory, including limited counterpoint and form/analysis questions;; and Music History.
 The student must take all Placement Examinations before enrolling in the corresponding graduate music classes.
-For Worship Arranging, students who have completed a NASM accredited music degree and have completed at least 2 hours with a grade of C or higher in arranging or orchestration will not be required to take the worship arranging placement exam.

 The student pursuing the Bachelor of Arts in Music (BAM) degree and desiring to transfer music credits from their previous school must successfully complete the examinations that correspond with music courses they wish to transfer.
 (Please contact the Music Office for details.)
-However, if the student plans to enroll in an undergraduate course (Worship Arranging, for example), the corresponding Placement Examination (i.e., Orchestration) is not required.
+However, if the student plans to enroll in an undergraduate course (Music Fundamentals IV, for example), the corresponding Placement Examination (i.e., Music Fundamentals III-IV Plaement Exam) is not required.